dhrruvsharma/FoodFind/README.md

    - Each product displays the following key information:
      - **Product Name**
      - **Product Image**
-   - The product list supports **pagination** using either infinite scroll.
+   - The product list supports **pagination** using infinite scroll.

 ### 2. **Search Functionality**
    - A search bar on the homepage allows users to search for food products by name and dropdown menus for filters.
-   - As the user types, the product list is filtered dynamically based on the search query.
+   - As the user types, new product list is fetched and debouncing is implemented on this search.

 ### 3. **Barcode Search**
    - A second search bar is available to search food products by their **Barcode**.